RexInWonderland/profile-page/README.md

-# profile page
+project# profile page
- progect one Art229
+ project one Art229
+this project was made for the first project in Art 229 and it is a profile page of The Comedian Randy Feltface